technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate.md

 ### Task 3: Create an alerting dashboard to send email with Power Automate

-1. On the report, select to **Pin** the Gauge visulization to a new dashboard.
+1. On the report, select to **Pin** the Gauge visualization to a new dashboard.

     ![The gauge visualization displays with the Pin icon highlighted.](media/opbi_pingauge.png "Pin visualization")